elusiveunit/lucid-slider/README.md

 * `$slides_urls` has image URLs for every slide.
 Using these instead of grabbing the image with `Lucid_Slider_Utility::get_slide_image_src` saves database requests for every slide.
 Formatted as `slide_id => URL`.

 ## Changelog

+### 1.4.2: May 05, 2013

+* New: Allow custom sizes to be added to the slider size dropdown with the `lsjl_slider_size_select` action.
+Example in the 'Hooks' documentation section.
+* Fix: Properly load the TinyMCE plugin.
+* Fix/tweak: Save image size name instead of dimensions.
+Passing a size array to `wp_get_attachment_image_src` has occasionally resulted in the wrong URL returned, something I have not observed when passing an image size name. **Re-save sliders to ensure correct results**.
+* Tweak: Increase some slider CSS specificity to handle rules like Twenty Twelve's `.entry-content ul`.

 ### 1.4.1: Apr 14, 2013